 Benefits of Tracking Your Sleep

 Sleep monitoring has numerous advantages.
-If you're currently using one, you can expect to gain the following benefits from the experience:
+When using a sleep tracker, you can expect to gain the following benefits from the experience:

 Understanding Personal Sleep Patterns